222 Upper Street

 Hornsey Street Reuse and Recycling Centre is open from 9am-4pm daily.
 Advance booking is essential.
 The van booking system has been reintroduced for people with vans or trailers.
 If you are experiencing issues or need help to make your booking, please call London Energy Ltd: 07483 077 859 Monday to Friday between 8.30am and 4.30pm.

 Strict social distancing measures are in place to ensure the safety of residents and staff.
-Please follow guidance and act responsibly.
+Please wear a face covering at the site, follow guidance and act responsibly.
 For more information visit the North London Waste Authority website.

 Rubbish and recycling collections